fosskers/aura/DESIGN.md

 Suggestions:

 1. Like XMonad, behaviour is built around hooks/plugins that are themselves written in Haskell.
-There could be hooks like `buildHook`, `apiHook`, `installHook` etc., that can be overridden or added to.
-Aura comes bundled with default behaviour, and a `AuraConf.hs` is written somewhere for the users to edit if they wish.
-Some command `aura --recompile` could rebuild it with the new Haskell-based changes added in. `AuraConf.hs` could potentially be `.pacnew`d if need be.
+  - Hooks like `buildHook`, `apiHook`, `installHook` etc., that can be overridden or added to.
+  - Aura comes bundled with default behaviour, and a `AuraConf.hs` is written somewhere for the users to edit if they wish.
+  - Some command `aura --recompile` could rebuild it with the new Haskell-based changes added in.
+  - `AuraConf.hs` could potentially be `.pacnew`d if need be.
+2. Haskell Data via Haskell Actors:
-2. An interface via JSON.
-Build `stages` could be defined (Dep Check, Build, Install, etc.) and the plugin would indicate which stage it was for.
+  - Build `stages` could be defined (Dep Check, Build, Install, etc.) and the plugin would indicate which stage it was for.
-   Bash lines could be included to be called in a child process during that stage.
-Either that, or some child process actor system where Haskell data could be passed between actors to ensure type safety.
+  - Haskell data could be passed between actors to ensure type safety.
     Those plugins could be packaged as `aura-plugin-foo` and installed to some specific location where Aura would call for them.
+  - The actors can do essentially anything so long as they return what they've promised.
+That is, a process for the `Dep Check` stage could be given a list of packages to look up, then do so by any means it wishes, then return data in the form `[[Package]]` as explained in the Dependency Resolution section above.
+3. JSON Data via stdin/stdout:
+  - This is how [neovim](https://github.com/neovim/neovim) plans to implement their plugin system.
+A child program written in **any language** is fed JSON data from Aura, and expects JSON back after processing.
+  - The child process could be located somewhere central in folders indicating what stage they're for, then called by Aura and passed data.
+  - These plugins could packaged as `aura-plugin-foo` and installed to said central location.

 ### Haskell Requirements
 #### Strings